 Side-lined because of hair loss?

 website, 32-year-old Corbin (real name Thomas Pestock), had been earmarked for a “push” (WWE parlance for a chance at more exposure), but suddenly seems to have been side-lined after losing in matches against both Jinder Mahal and John Cena.

 .
-For proof of discontent in the WWE camp, the writer – one Jude Terror – says that a commemorative plaque of Baron Corbin available for sale at the WWE online shop shows the athlete with a “badly photoshopped” hairline.
+For proof of discontent in the WWE camp, the writer one Jude Terror says that a commemorative plaque of Baron Corbin available for sale at the WWE online shop shows the athlete with a “badly photoshopped” hairline.
 Indeed, photographs of Corbin taken the same night as the image used for the commemorative plaque do show quite a dramatic difference although this is possibly the result of the angle at which the promotional photo was taken.

 to poorly photoshop it on a commemorative plaque,” says Terror, “then it makes perfect sense that they’d kill his push because of it.”

 , as proven by a US study earlier this year.
 A look at the list of top 10 movie bad guys, however, suggests that the public is comfortable with a completely bald screen baddie; it seems as though a long-haired man who is thinning on top or receding perhaps isn’t quite the same.

 Perceptions of men who are visibly losing their hair tend to be somewhat different to those of bald men or those with a thick head of hair, if study findings are to be believed.
 When asked to estimate the age of a group of men, a 2016 study noted how those with clear signs of male pattern hair loss were found to look 8 years older

 Accepting male pattern baldness

 aside - he may have to make a decision about how he deals with his hair loss.
 Whether to shave it or save it is an intensely personal call.
-This WWE ‘scandal’ – such as it is – serves to remind how difficult it can be for men - both those in the public eye and 'regular Joes' - when they are suddenly hit by genetic thinning.
+This WWE ‘scandal’ such as it is serves to remind how difficult it can be for men - both those in the public eye and 'regular Joes' - when they are suddenly hit by genetic thinning.

 Acceptance is the first step, whatever the decision.
 Then, for those who decide not to shave their heads or opt for a close crop, perhaps filled in with micropigmentation

 , the hormone which is largely useless following puberty and causes hair to gradually thin and shed in men who are genetically sensitive to it, via the daily 1mg dose of finasteride.
-Additionally, the vasodilating high strength minoxidil solutions proactively encouraging hair growth and Belgravia experts find it to be particularly useful when treating stubborn areas of male pattern hair loss, such as a receding hairline or a thinning crown.
+Additionally, the vasodilating high strength minoxidil solutions proactively encouraging hair growth and may be particularly useful when treating stubborn areas of male pattern hair loss, such as a receding hairline or a thinning crown.